Tortellini salad with lots of veggies like peas, corn and peppers with a light vinaigrette dressing and lots of herbs.

 - 100 ml/½ cup olive oil

-- Give the vegetables and the herbs to the noodles bowl.
+Give the vegetables and the herbs to the noodles bowl.
 Add about ¾ of the dressing and stir well.
-Leave to marinade, in the fridge, for at least 2 hours.
+Leave to marinate, in the fridge, for at least 2 hours.